Selling and Promoting

 Sponsorships and brand deals come in an infinite array of shapes and sizes, the most common being:

-• Product Placements: Product placements tend to be more subtle than sponsoring a video outright.
+- Product placements: Product placements tend to be more subtle than sponsoring a video outright.
 Instead of a commercial break-style intro, you weave the product into your video.
 This can be by featuring that product in action, an unboxing, or simply showing the product briefly in the video.
-For example Brooke Miccio does a great job of integrating her sponsor’s products into this morning routine vlog:
+For example Oliur does a great job of integrating his sponsor’s products into his videos:

 And here are some tips for getting brands interested in your channel:

-• Be Proactive: Unless your channel has a ton of subscribers, don’t expect brands to come knocking on your door.
+- Be Proactive: Unless your channel has a big subscriber base, don’t expect brands to come knocking on your door.
 Instead, reach out to brands and let them know why they should strike a deal with you.
 The best way to find these brands is to make a list of brands that already partner with other channels in your niche.

-• Use FameBit: FameBit is like a dating service that connects Creators and brands that want to partner with YouTubers.
+- Use YouTube BrandConnect: YouTube BrandConnect is like a dating service that connects content creators and brands that want to partner with YouTubers.
 It can be useful for finding brands that might be interested in your channel:

 Affiliate Offers